St. Thomas Aquinas and the Immaculate Conception

 the paper).

-I would also like to add to the common
+I would also like to add another

-century and beyond – John of St. Thomas.
+Thomas.
 The Encyclopedia of Christian

 Theology, by Jean-Yves Lacoste, in agreement with Fr.
-Placid Conway, O.P., says
+Placid Conway, O.P.,

-the Immaculate Conception.”
+notion of the Immaculate Conception.”

 Further proof that it is not assumed by